DaniTheHack3r/personal-kali-customization/README.md

 ```
 > [!WARNING]
 >
 > Avoid the use of sudo while running `ansible-playbook` as it will throw several errors as the ansible needs the context from your user, not from root.
+In case of doing it so, the next time you run it without sudo, you must make sure to delete any directory created with sudo permissions that could collide with your regular user permissions when creating them.

 - When it finishes, restart the virtual machine, and before logging in, check the menu on the right-top corner and select bspwm.